Forescout/eyeExtend-Connect/Intune/README.md

 - Add support for proxy functionality

 **Version 2.0.8 Changes**
 - Added an ACTION request Intune SYNC with the endpoint.
 Modified the TAG properties to state "PUBLIC" and not "US-PUBLIC".
 The APP can now connect to the US Government environment.
-You can select the bet or v1.0 production environments also.
+You can select the beta or v1.0 production environments also.

 **Version 2.0.9 Changes**
 - Use hashed id as mac value when wifiMacAddress is not present during host discovery.
+**Warning** By using this version there may be duplicates created in the system if a device with no WiFi address in InTune is discovered on the network.

 **Version 2.0.10 Changes**
 - Add support to process new date format in NAC query response, new format: %m/%d/%Y %H:%M:%S %z